 We’re entering the era of the entrepreneur.
 Are startups a threat or a source of competitive advantage?
 If your ideal job within a large organisation doesn’t exist (or will cease to exist in the near future), you may be tempted to build an organisation of your own.

 In light of that, how should big businesses engage with small startups?
 Compete with them?
 Buy them for the people and technology?
 Partner and collaborate with them?
 Invest in them?

-Recruitment practices were developed for the industrial world where round pegs fit in round holes.
+Current recruitment practices and recruitment tools were developed for the industrial world where round pegs fit in round holes.

-Thus, recruiters still look for linear work history in similar roles and education from prestigious universities.
+Thus, recruiters still look for resumes with linear work histories and education from prestigious universities.
 Talent which companies need in the age of innovation often exists outside those parameters.